konsumer/junosex/README.md

 ### GUI

-I only tested this on Mac, so that is the only platform I included, but the proecess should be fairly similar.
+I only tested this on Mac, so that is the only platform I included, but the process should be fairly similar.
 For Mac, just extract software/JunoSex-mac.zip, and run.
+For other platforms, you can run `npm install` to build MIDI, put the contents of junosex.nw (make package.json be in root) into a zip file and change the extension to `.nw`, which should make it run if you have the [node-webkit] runtime installed.
+They also have some info on building a stand-alone app on their site.

 The build process is the same as CLI, using the software/junosex.nw directory and the [node-webkit] runtime for your system.
+I had to use `nw-gyp` to make it build the MIDI library for 32bit (a current limitation of [node-webkit]: Mac requires 32bit versions of everything.) but Mac-peeps should be covered with premade zipfile.

 ## Hardware Version

-The hardware version can be made with an Arduino and a [MIDI shield] or [MIDI breakout], or you can make it on a custom PCB with an ATMEGA chip, or a [cheap-o USB-to-MIDI adapter] and an ATMEGA328/Arduino.
+The hardware version can be made with an Arduino and a [MIDI shield] or [MIDI breakout], or you can make it on a custom PCB with an ATMEGA chip, or a [cheap-o USB-to-MIDI adapter] and an ATMEGA/Arduino.

 The [Arduino MIDI Library] is required.
 I compiled the code in the Arduino IDE.